 - A dusty home

-Drafts and uneven temperatures in rooms effect your whole home comfort.
+Drafts and uneven temperatures in rooms affect your whole home comfort.
 When your ducts are not working properly, you pay more for utilities.

 Plus, your health is affected.
 The drafts and temperature extremes affect sleeping.